 Paris Safety and Pickpockets

 You need not worry about walking the streets at night as there are lots of people out and about at all hours of the evening.
-Paris is not a dangerous city.
+Paris is not a dangerous city, yes even despite recent terrorist attacks.
 The main risk you face is to your property.
 Leave your expensive jewelry at home and be sure to use the hotel safe for your cash, passport, and credit cards that you are not using.
 Having your money, jewelry, credit card or passport stolen can ruin a great vacation, so be careful and you will have a great time.
-Obtain a money belt that can be worn under your shirt.
-This is the best way to to avoid becoming a victim during your Paris vacation.
+Obtain a money belt that can be worn under your shirt and dress like a local.
+This is the best way to avoid becoming a victim during your Paris vacation.

 Bring two different credit cards and keep one in the hotel safe or have each person in your group can carry a different card.
 We make photocopies of our passports and credit cards and keep them in a carry-on just in case.
 After checking into your hotel, put your valuables in your hotel safe.
 Fanny packs and some backpacks are not recommended as they can serve as an invitation to pick-pockets.
 Do not keep your wallet in your back pocket.
 If you carry a wallet, keep it in your front pocket with your hand wrapped around it.